AtsushiSakai/PythonRobotics/README.md

 In the animation, cyan points are searched nodes.

-It's heuristic is 2D Euclid distance.
+Its heuristic is 2D Euclid distance.

 ### Potential Field algorithm